Where to find the validation file

 The HTML File Manager module also offers two methods for creating new files.
 You can either create a text file from scratch, or upload data from the host that your web browser is running on.

 - To create a new empty text file, click File then Create File.
 This will bring up a pop-up window in which you can enter the filename.
+Make sure that the file name and content are the same as of one downloaded from Namecheap account.

 - To upload a file from the PC, click File then Upload File on the toolbar.
 This will open a dialog window where you can choose the file to upload.
 When you are ready, click the Upload Files button to have the file sent to your hosting server.
 Once the upload is complete, the directory list will be updated to show the new file.